galaxyproject/training-material/topics/dev/tutorials/charts-plugins/tutorial.md

 >
 {: .hands_on}

 The above wrapper does not do much yet, except requesting the minified plugin code which we downloaded earlier.
 In order to execute a 3rd-party plugin we need to figure out how it works.
 This can be done by finding a working example or documentation.
-Fortunately the PV-Viewer** comes with both.
-Let's take a look at http://pv.readthedocs.io/.
+Fortunately the *PV-Viewer* comes with both.
+Let's take a look at the [documentation](http://pv.readthedocs.io/).

 > ### :pencil2: Hands-on
 >